-1 INTRODUCTION
+1 Introduction

-The innovative engineered wood product crosslaminated timber (CLT) is a very attractive building product due to the wood surface and the sustainability provided.
-However, the most important characteristic of a building product is the design efficiency [1] accounted by design models.
+The solid wood product cross-laminated timber (CLT) is a successful building product due to the attractive surface and the sustainability provided.
+However, the most important characteristic of a building product is the design efficiency (Jones et al., 2016) accounted by design models.
 Due to the complex behaviour of wood in fire in general and in particular of CLT, simplified fire design models are essential for designers to verify the fire resistance of timber structures.
+Currently, the fire part of Eurocode 5, EC5, (CEN, 2004) does not give design rules valid for CLT.